NCAR/DART/docs/pages/Getting_Started.md

 The following conventions are used within this document.

-Commands to be type at the command line will appear as in blockquote.
+Commands to be typed at the command line will appear in blockquote.
 For example:

 > my_command.exe run_it.nml